uviclibraries/html-css/act-4.md

 - If you have time, feel free to change other values in our new `<div>`.
 - Now you can see how versatile even one `<div>` can be!
 - We have changed the layout of our `<div>` in a basic way, but the world of CSS layout can be complex, depending on what you are trying to do.
 If you plan to learn more CSS, you will eventually have to have a solid grasp of CSS layout, which you can read more about on the [W3Schools CSS Layout tutorial page](https://www.w3schools.com/css/css_positioning.asp).
-- One approach to layout is to think of your content, such as your paragraphs, images, and `div` sections, as tiles, or boxes, that can be moved around, relative to each other on your web page, in various ways.
+- One approach to layout is to think of your content—such as paragraphs, images, and `div` sections—as tiles or boxes that can be moved around your web page in various ways.
 - Next, we will play with another way of arranging layout, using flexible boxes, or "flexboxes".

 ## CSS layout with "flexible boxes," or "flexboxes"